NoroffFEU/development-platforms/vue.js-case-study.md

 #### Installation Tools
  - React uses create react app and Vue uses vue-cli /CDN/npm.
 React needs webpack for the build, whereas VueJS does not.
 We can start with VueJS coding anywhere in jsfiddle or codepen using the cdn library.
 #### Popularity
- - React is popular than Vue.
-The job opportunity with React is more than Vue.
-There is a big name behind React i.e. Facebook which makes it more popular
+ - React is more popular than Vue.
+Job opportunities with React is are more common than with Vue.
+There is a big name behind React i.e. Facebook which makes it more popular because...

  ### Pros
 - **Small in size:** The framework is only 18kb and is fast to install